neuropoly/intranet.neuro.polymtl.ca/data/dataset-curation.md

 ### `dataset_description.json`

 The [`dataset_description.json`](https://bids-specification.readthedocs.io/en/stable/03-modality-agnostic-files.html#dataset_descriptionjson) is a JSON file describing the dataset.

-❗The `dataset_description.json` file within the top-level dataset should include `"DatasetType": "raw"`.

 <details><summary>dataset_description.json template:</summary>

 Refer to the [BIDS spec](https://bids-specification.readthedocs.io/) to know what version to fill in here.